Monstera aerial roots keep them attached to tall trees when the plant can no longer support the weight of its own body!

 - Dip the aerial roots in a glass of water and change the water every week.

-What to Do with Monstera Aerial Roots?
+What to do with Monstera Aerial Roots?

 However, sometimes they become leggy and overcrowded.
 Crowded roots have a high chance of rotting.

-But, many gardeners have claimed that cutting the extra aerial roots encourages more roots to sprout in their place but from a different stem node.
+Cutting the extra aerial roots encourages more aerial roots to sprout in their place but from a different stem node.

 How to Propagate Monstera Aerial Roots?

-Now, you have two options; propagate directly in the potting mix or propagate the roots in the water.
+You can propagate directly in the potting mix or propagate the roots in the water.

 Get some additional info on propagating the Monstera aerial roots from the video!